 Confused about how to pair wine with BBQ?
 Don’t be!
 Here’s your guide to pairing wine with barbecued and grilled foods.

-The Wine Pairing Guide to Grilling and Barbecue
+The Wine Pairing Guide to Barbecue and Grilling

 The number one rule of pairing food and wine is always – drink what you like.
-BUT, I also firmly believe there are recommendations (and that’s what you will find below – recommendations NOT rules) that can make the experience fun and help you get the most out of your food and your wine.
+BUT, I also firmly believe there are recommendations (and that’s what you will find below – recommendations NOT rules) that can make the experience fun and help you get the most out of your food and wine experience.

 When pairing wines with BBQ and grilled foods I really use the same principals as any kind of food and wine pairing.